ggonnella/fastsubtrees/README.md

 _dash_.
 It allows to graphically display the distribution of values of attributes in subtrees of the NCBI taxonomic tree.

+It can be installed and started locally (see below) or using the Docker image of _fastsubtrees_ (see above in the _Docker_ section).

-This example application is located under ``genomes-attributes-viewer``.
-For more information see the ``genomes-attributes-viewer/README.md`` file.
+For more information see also the ``genomes-attributes-viewer/README.md`` file.

+#### Local installation and startup

-The application can be conveniently setup and started using the Docker image, see above in the _Docker_ section.
+To application can be installed using ``pip install genomes_attributes_viewer`` or from the ``genomes_attributes_viewer`` directory of the _fastsubtrees_ repository.

+To start the application, use the ``genomes-attributes-viewer``.
+The first time this command is run, the application data are downloaded and prepared, taking about 20 minutes to complete.
+Startup on subsequent starts does not require these operations and is thus very fast.

 ## Community guidelines